-The provision for income taxes for the three months ended June 30, 2007 and 2006 was \$1,885 and \$45 respectively, with effective tax rates of approximately 39% and approximately 1%, respectively.
-In the three months ended June 30, 2006, the 1% effective tax rate was primarily the result of the Company's full valuation allowance maintained against its deferred tax assets.
+The provision for income taxes for the three months ended September 30, 2007 and 2006 was \$2,100 and \$66, respectively, with effective tax rates of approximately 38% and approximately 38% and approximately 1%, respectively.
+The provision for income taxes for the six months ended September 30, 2007 and 2006 was \$3,985 and \$111, respectively, with effective tax rates of approximately 38% and approximately 1%, respectively.
+In the three and six months ended September 30, 2006, the 1% effective tax rate was primarily the result of the Company's full valuation allowance maintained against its deferred tax assets.
 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amount of assets and liabilities for financial reporting and the amount used for income tax purposes.
 The Company's net deferred tax assets relate primarily to net operating loss carry forwards, research and development tax credits, depreciation and amortization and deferred and stock-based compensation.
 The Company assesses the likelihood that its deferred tax assets will be recovered from future taxable income and, to the extent that the Company believes recovery is not likely, the Company establishes a valuation allowance.
-As of June 30, 2007, the Company maintains a valuation allowance against its deferred tax assets of \$1,825 primarily related to net operating loss carryforwards in certain international jurisdictions as there is not sufficient evidence to enable the Company to conclude that it is more likely than not that the deferred tax assets will be realized.
+As of September 30, 2007, the Company maintains a valuation allowance against its deferred tax assets of \$2,372 primarily related to net operating loss carryforwards in certain international jurisdictions as there is not sufficient evidence to enable the Company to conclude that it is more likely than not that the deferred tax assets will be realized.

 On April 1, 2007, the Company adopted the provisions of Financial Accounting Standards Board (FASB) Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109 ("FIN 48").
 As a result of the adoption of FIN 48, the Company recognized a charge of \$1,100 to the April 1, 2007 accumulated deficit balance.
-As of the adoption date, the Company had unrecognized tax benefits of \$6,120 all of which, if recognized, would favorably affect the effective tax rate.
-Interest and penalties, if any, related to unrecognized tax benefits are recorded in income tax expense.
-As of the adoption date, the Company had accrued interest expense of \$255 related to the unrecognized tax benefits.
-In the three months ended June 30, 2007, the company recognized additional interest related to income tax of \$51.
+As of the adoption date, the Company had unrecognized tax benefits of \$6,120 which included accrued interest expense of \$255 related to the unrecognized tax benefits.
+In the six months ended September 30, 2007, the Company reduced its unrecognized tax benefits by \$100 as a result of tax positions resolved and recognized \$111 of additional interest related to income tax.
+Interest and penalties, if any, related to unrecognized tax benefits, are recorded in income tax expense.
+As of September 30, 2007, the Company had unrecognized tax benefits of \$6,131 all of which, if recognized, would favorably affect the effective tax rate.